bdgroves/topo-riv-blender/README.md

 - `f_stop`: Size of aperture of camera.
 Lower it to have a shallow depth of field; i.e. only a thin area is in focus.
 Raise it to have a wider depth of field to make more in focus.

 #### Sun settings
 - `sun_tilt`: Degrees that the sun is from horizontal.
 Also called the altitude angle.
+Default is 45 degrees, camera is tilted downward 45 degrees.
 - `sun_rotation`: Degrees that the sun rotated clockwise from North.
 Also called the azimuth angle.
+Default is 180 degrees, camera facing North.
 - `sun_strength`: Sun strength in Watts per square meter.
+Default is 1.0.
+If adjustment is needed, I'd recommend changing it within the Blender GUI.
+The final image is quite sensitive to this value.
 - `sun_intensity`: Blender says this is a multiplier for sun disc lighting [[Documentation](https://docs.blender.org/manual/en/4.2/render/shader_nodes/textures/sky.html)].
 I'm not sure what this means, but higher means brighter.
+Default is 0.5.
+Like `sun_strength`, I'd recommend changing it within the Blender GUI.

 #### Landscape representation
 - `min_res`: The minimum resolution of the minor axis of the height and texture map.
 This partial sets the detail of the height map and texture map. `2000` is a good starting point.
 Increasing this will give finer detail but is more computationally expensive to run.